bbatsov/metaredux/_posts/2024-02-15-cider-community-impact.md

 find myself out of a job and could focus my entire attention on CIDER for a few months.[^1] One can dream, right?

-Last year, one of CIDER's long-term contributors
+Last year, one of CIDER's long-time contributors
 V. (a.k.a. [vemv](https://github.com/vemv)) was between jobs and I he offered to work on a long list of problems and improvements if we could fund his work with money from the collective.
 I was excited, as with me juggling so many projects